 (g) Disturbance due to rising or setting of the sun, and poor initial orientation of the transmissometers;

-(h) Atmospheric pollution dirtying the optical systems;
+(h) Atmospheric pollution dirtying the optical systems and/or incorrect compensation for this contamination;

 (i) Local atmospheric conditions (for example, rain showers and strong winds, snow) giving unrepresentative extinction coefficient readings or diverging from the Koschmieder law (snow, ice crystals, rain, and so forth).
 Extra absorption by sand and dust affects visibility and its measurement.
 This is taken into account by the transmissometer measurement principle.
-(Scatterometer measurements cannot take into account the effect of extra absorption due to the nature of the measurement principle.)
+(Forward scatter meter measurements cannot take into account the effect of extra absorption due to the nature of the measurement principle.)
 Large-particle scattering and reflection creates a small amount of unwanted forward scatter in transmissometer measurements.
 This may affect the measurement uncertainty of transmissometer measurements, depending on the transmitter divergence and the receiver’s field of view.

 The use of a transmissometer that has been properly calibrated and well maintained should give good representative MOR measurements if the extinction coefficient in the optical path of the instrument is representative of the extinction coefficient everywhere within the MOR.
 However, a transmissometer has only a limited range over which it can provide accurate measurements of MOR.
 A relative error curve for MOR may be plotted by differentiating the basic transmissometer formula (see equation 9.7).
 Figure 9.7 shows how the relative error varies with transmission, assuming that the measurement accuracy of the transmission factor T is 1%.